-- Make the funds in your personal bank account available by September 1 of the year you start the BYU MSM graduate program.
+- Make the funds in your personal bank account available by September 1 of the year you start the BYU Marriott graduate program

 - Bring additional funds with you to cover any other expenses during August 2015